CapnKitten/Translucence/README.md

 #### Textareas and inputs
  - `--textarea-color` - The background color for any textareas and inputs.
 Default: `0,0,0`
+ - `--textarea-alpha` - The opacity for any textareas and inputs.
+Default: `0.15`
  - `--textarea-text-color` - The text color for textareas and inputs.
 Default: `#fff`
  - `--textarea-radius` - The border radius for textareas (not inputs).
 Default: `22px`
  - `--input-height` - The height for inputs.
 Default: `36px`